(530)626-4211

 Explanation of Quick List:

+your check engine light on or not working?
 Engine lights come on to notify you that there is a problem within your

-vehicles operating system and they should not be ignored as further
+vehicle's operating system and they should not be ignored as further

 damage can result.
 A repair shop can diagnose engine light codes and